drkvogel/retrasst/notes/retrasst/deferred.md

  * Only read currently selected chunk/aliquot from db when selected?
  * canned searches - save, delete e.g. site name, vessel pos, structure pos, slot, source box pos
  * define behaviour for manual chunk split in landlocked chunk-

+* sometimes current storage info will not be available (box has not been through box reception and storage sync, hence status will be CONFIRMED [2] rather than IN_TANK [4]), but box name and tube pos will be (just a note)